 - We encourage instructors to be active during the library session.
 In addition to providing valuable insight, your presence encourages students to be engaged in the instruction experience.

 - Provide a copy of your syllabus and/or assignment when requesting instruction.
 This information will help your library instructor to select the most appropriate resources and activities for your students.

 - Please share library instructor’s contact information with your students.
 We make an effort to pair faculty member with library instructors as early as possible.
 Librarians are available to assist students throughout the semester, at any point in their research process.
 Please share our contact information and encourage your students to get in touch with any questions!

-Request instruction by completing the Instruction Request Form and consenting to the Teaching and Learning Policies above.
-For sessions not-related to English 101, please contact Teaching and Learning Services at firstname.lastname@example.org.
+Request an English 101 instruction session by completing the Instruction Request Form and consenting to the Teaching and Learning Policies above.
+For sessions not related to ENGL101, please contact firstname.lastname@example.org.